 Jarrod Parker (0-2), who lost to Detroit in Games 1 and 5 of last year’s AL division series, gave up a career-high eight runs and nine hits in 3 1-3 innings, leaving him with a 10.80 ERA.

 Jackson hit the first of his three singles leading off the game, and Hunter followed with an RBI double over center fielder Chris Young and scored on Martinez’s single off the right-field wall for a 2-0 lead.
 Jackson doubled the lead in the second with his first home run this season.

 “I made a couple of good pitches and they hit them, and I made a couple of bad pitches and they hit them,” Parker said.
 “They are hot right now.”

 Cabrera’s two-run single and Fielder’s RBI double, which extended his hitting streak to nine games, chased Parker in the fourth.
 Dirks’ run-scoring single off Evan Scribner boosted the lead to 8-0.

-Norris hit a bases-loaded sacrifice fly in the bottom half, and Norris ended the inning by throwing a called third strike past Eric Sogard to strike out looking to end the threat.
+Norris hit a bases-loaded sacrifice fly in the bottom half, and Norris ended the inning by throwing a called third strike past Eric Sogard to end the threat.